MegGosnell/CV/README.md

-Megan Gosnell
+## Megan Gosnell

+I'm not afraid of failure.
+In fact, I think it is an essential part of the experimental process that gets you to success especially when working with code.
 I am a highly motivated, enthusiastic post-graduate with a passion for tech and a thrill for problem solving.
 I have A Level’s in Media studies, English Literature and Design as well as a 2:1 BA Politics Degree from Goldsmiths University.
 Technology is exhilerating and is the fast moving pace of the new generation.
-I find working in such a creative industry but with different challenges on a day to day basis extremly rewarding.
-Getting stuck into a good coding problem leaves me continuously wanting to learn more and I find myself coding for hours without even realising.
+I am looking to work in a creative industry but with different challenges on a day to day basis as i find this extremly rewarding.
+Getting stuck into a good coding problem leaves me continuously wanting to learn more and I find myself coding for hours without even realising it.

 ## Projects